Staff

 Head of Nexus and Cornwall School of Maths and Science

-Assistant Principal and Director of Nexus
+Director of Nexus

 Deputy Head of Cornwall School of Maths and Science